Lauryn Hill

 Personal Life

-Lauryn began dating Rohan Marley, son of late reggae legend, Bob Marley, in 1996 while she was in a relationship with Wyclef Jean.
+From 1996 to 2009, Lauryn was in a relationship with Rohan Marley, son of the late reggae legend Bob Marley.
+They began dating when she was still technically in a relationship with Wyclef Jean.
 Hill and Marley welcomed son Zion in 1997, daughter Selah in 1998, son Joshua in 2002, son John in 2003, and daughter Sarah in 2008.
 Lauryn also has a son, Micah, who was born in 2011 and whose father isn't publicly known.
 In 1996, Hill launched a non-profit organization for at-risk urban youth called the Refugee Project, and she has raised funds for Haitian refugees and put on a Harlem concert to encourage voter registration.

 Awards and Nominations